Invitation to Play

 Copyright © – 2023 – R. Arthur Russell

 P.S.
 Please share this article if you enjoyed it.
-If you’d like to view my latest book (This Taste of Flesh and Bones–released September 8, 2020), press here.
-My YouTube videos may be found through this link.
-May the content of either or both help you along your spiritual journey. 🙏🏻🧡
+If you’d like to view my latest book (This Taste of Flesh and Bones), press here.
+My YouTube videos can be found at Think2wice@I-Am-Aware.
+May the content of either or both help you along your spiritual journey.
+Thank You” & “Note to Publishers 🙏🏻🧡

-Song Of The Soul
+Song of The Soul

-Led by the relentless desires of our ego, we often conclude that life will be dandy: when I find the love of my life; when we move into our new home; when all of our bills are paid; when the dishes are done; when I complete my first marathon; when we have financed our children’s education; when I receive a pay raise; when I summit another mountain; when my book is published; when I buy another fifty pair of shoes; when I buy another motorcycle/boat/thing; when the economy improves; when so-and-so is elected; when our neighbours behave; when I receive an apology for what he/she did twenty-two years, three months, and two days ago; when it’s Friday; when the weather is just right; when the waiter arrives; when I lose/gain twenty pounds; when I’ve had another three (ten?) beers; when I’m living on the west coast (east coast); when he/she/ loves me; when my bank account reflects a certain amount of numbers; when my talent is appreciated; when I can bench press a Buick; and last, but not least, when I’m perfect.
+Led by the relentless desires of our ego, we conclude that life will be dandy: when I find the love of my life; when we move into our new home; when all of our bills are paid; when the dishes are done; when I complete my first marathon; when we have financed our children’s education; when I receive a pay raise; when I summit another mountain; when my book is published; when I buy another fifty pair of shoes; when I buy another motorcycle/boat/thing; when the economy improves; when so-and-so is elected; when our neighbours behave; when I receive an apology for what he/she did twenty-two years, three months, and two days ago; when it’s Friday; when the weather is just right; when the waiter arrives; when I lose/gain twenty pounds; when I’ve had another three (ten?) beers; when I’m living on the west coast (east coast); when he/she/ loves me; when my bank account has a certain amount of numbers; when my talent is appreciated; when I can bench press a Buick; and last, but not least, when I’m p-e-r-f-e-c-t.

 Dare to dream (and care for one another).